thewoolleyman/continuous-everything/README.md

 # continuous-everything

+***UPDATE: I abandoned this project.
+The world moves on, and K8s and continued evolution of cloud provider functionality has obsoleted much of this.
+It was a good learning experience though.
+See [this](https://github.com/thewoolleyman/infrastructure-as-code-example-aws) for something more recent***

 ## Overview

 My attempt to automate as much of my hacking activity as possible - tests, deployment, etc.